 For people looking for shorter options, Pico Austria is a great day hike that can be done from La Paz, and it involves a steep but non-technical climb to a breathtaking 5300m.

 Summiting Huayna Potosi is also a popular option for people looking for a beginner-friendly peak to try mountaineering and glacier travel for the first time.

 Since the mountains are at such high elevations, it’s imperative to spend some time in La Paz or Lake Titicaca acclimating before embarking on a high elevation trek, especially if trying to reach one of the glaciated summits.

 The views from the top are so impressive it will be worth the wait!

 Things to Do in La Paz – Activities & Attractions

-La Paz is the most beautiful and stunning city that you’ve never heard of.
+La Paz is the most stunning city that you’ve ever heard of.

 Bolivia is also one of the most affordable capital cities in the world.

 And though, like Bolivia as a whole, the city is not a very well-known South American tourism destination, La Paz’s international community does boast some memorable nightlife centered around a few adventure hostels.

 The city also offers some great eats and is close to several of the country’s most famous attractions (including the notorious Death Road).